oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 This section describes the operating model used when transferring OpenC2 Commands and Responses using HTTPS.

 Each endpoint of an OpenC2-over-HTTPS interaction has both an OpenC2 role and an HTTP function.
-OpenC2 Consumers will be HTTP listeners so that they can accept connections and receive unsolicited commands from OpenC2 Producers.
+OpenC2 Consumers will be HTTP listeners so that they can accept connections and receive unsolicited Commands from OpenC2 Producers.
-OpenC2 Producers act as 'HTTP clients' and transmit commands to Consumers.
+OpenC2 Producers act as 'HTTP clients' and transmit Commands to Consumers.

 Figure 2 illustrates the Producer / Consumer interactions.
-A Producer that needs to send OpenC2 commands initiates a TCP connection to the Consumer.
+A Producer that needs to send OpenC2 Commands initiates a TCP connection to the Consumer.
 Once the TCP connection is created, a TLS session is initiated to authenticate the endpoints and provide connection confidentiality.
-The Producer can then issue OpenC2 commands by sending HTTP requests using the POST method, with Consumer OpenC2 responses returned in the HTTP response.
+The Producer can then issue OpenC2 Commands by sending HTTP requests using the POST method, with Consumer OpenC2 responses returned in the HTTP response.

 ![no alt title](./images/image_2.png)